 Order Several Samples Instead of One Sample

-Many books and websites say that you should always order a single sample from a supplier and inspect it for quality et al. There’s some problems with doing it this way:
+Many books and websites say that you should always order a single sample from a supplier and inspect it for quality.
+There are some problems with doing it this way:

 How to Ship Your Products from China

-If everything is being shipped via air, then there’s really no surprises.
-Simply tell your supplier your address.
-They will likely ship it via DHL, FedEx, or UPS.
-If your goods are being shipped to the U.S. and are valued at under $800 then there will be no duty charged because of America's very generous de minimis rules.
+If your goods are being shipped to the US and are valued at under $800, then there will be no duty charged because of America's very generous de minimis rules.